mylesalamb/IndividualProject/src/README.md

 sudo make install
 ```

 You may also need to update the runtime loader, or avoiding this through altering the install prefix when installing libnetfilter_queue to a path that the runtime loader is aware of.
+The command to update the runtime loader is as follows...

 ```
 echo "export LD_LIBRARY_PATH=/usr/local/lib:\$LD_LIBRARY_PATH" >> ~/.bashrc